Equity Navigator: A case study in designing for empowerment

 Documentation tools: Offers features for users to document incidents or interactions, supporting their legal needs.

 Building the Equity Navigator app began with understanding the lived experiences of people navigating complex legal systems.
 To design a tool that empowers users navigating housing, healthcare, and workplace rights, I conducted deep research into user behaviors, emotions, and challenges.
-The goal was to uncover actionable insights by identifying patterns in their pain points, motivations, and priorities.
+The goal was to uncover practical insights by identifying patterns in their frustrations, motivations, and priorities.

-By using empathy maps, personas, user stories, and journey maps, I created a foundation to design a tool that is accessible, equitable, and actionable.
+By using empathy maps, personas, user stories, and journey maps, I created a foundation to design a tool that is accessible, equitable, and impactful.

 Empathy maps

-Empathy maps allowed us to identify key emotional pain points and actionable opportunities.
+Empathy maps allowed us to identify key emotional stressors and meaningful design opportunities.
 They clarified what users say, think, feel, and do when navigating complex legal systems.

 Alex: Overwhelmed by legal jargon; needs quick access to state-specific workplace protections.